cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 }
 ```

-You probably noticed the usage of [MaybeUninit](https://doc.rust-lang.org/stable/std/mem/union.MaybeUninit.html),
+You probably noticed the usage of [`MaybeUninit`](https://doc.rust-lang.org/stable/std/mem/union.MaybeUninit.html),
-you can prefer the usage of an Option, or a personalized Enum.
+you can prefer the usage of an Option, or a personalized `Enum`.
 Whatever your
 choice, you can do the initialization with the same method.

 You also noticed the usage of the unsafe block, it's because of the
-_static mut_, the call_once is here to make the get_ip safe to call in any
+`static mut`, the `call_once` is here to make the `get_ip` safe to call in any
 context.

-Now you know, and so do I, how to make lazy_static things.
+Now you know, and so do I, how to make `lazy_static` things.
 It wasn't very hard.

 ## Furthermore

-If you want to know how lazy_static can do the magic thing with the
+If you want to know how `lazy_static can` do the magic thing with the
-deref star, I'll show you a little example of how to reproduce it, without the
+ `*` operator, I'll show you a little example of how to reproduce it, without the
 crate.

 Let's say that we have a function that get our IP from a config file or an env
 variable: `find_ip()`.
-That function would be exactly what you would like to
+That function would be precisely what you would like to
 give in a lazy_static.

 ```rust